ce-castro/dhcatolico/wp-content/plugins/wordpress-popup/readme.txt

 4. Build beautiful pop-ups with any of the 4 included layouts.

 == Changelog ==
+= 7.2.0 =
+* Add scheduling modules functionality
+* Add hooks for adding custom Social Sharing platforms
+* Add handlers for modules' views in front
+* Fix Pop-up not showing on single CPT pages
+* Fix select dropdown search boxes not working fine in some modals
+* Fix Font Awesome icons not showing up in modules
+* Fix select dropdown for Mailchimp interests is not visible
+* Fix 'Page' condition for blog and WC shop pages not displaying the module
+* Fix 'Above' and 'Below' options for feature image positioning not working
+* Fix Embedded modules not displayin on preview on certain screen sizes
+* Fix minor UX and UI issues
+* Fix PHP notices when connecting to Aweber
+* Fix error when toggling tracking in bulk
+* Fix issues with ActiveCampaign and custom fields
+* Fix videos not being properly resized under certain conditions
+* Fix error on form submission when using custom date formats in the date field
+* Fix iContact marking a subscription as not subscribed when it was actually subscribed
+* Improve accessibility for modals and toggles on admin side
+* Improve accessibility for icons
+* Improve performance on admin side
+* Improve making the colorpickers editable without opening the selector

 = 7.1.1 =
 * Add Oauth2 for Aweber
 * Add compatibility with Mailchimp GDPR options